nodecopter/summerofdrones.com/pages/index.md

 ## What?

-The summer of drones is an epic series of up to 34 [nodecopter](http://nodecopter.com/) events for over 1500 developers to take place in North America and Europe from June - September 2013.
+The "Summer of Drones" is an epic series of up to 34 [nodecopter](http://nodecopter.com/) events for over 1500 developers to take place in North America and Europe from June - September 2013.